chevereto/v4-docs/introduction/editions/chevereto-free.md

 ## Why choose Chevereto Free edition?

-Chevereto Free edition is an ideal choice for individuals seeking a simple yet powerful media-sharing solution.
+Chevereto Free edition is an ideal choice for individuals and communities seeking a simple yet powerful media-sharing solution.
 It's a stepping stone to Chevereto paid editions for those needing more advanced features in the future.